by-tezov/tuucho/mkdocs/docs/roadmap.md

 - **Implement the use of selectors (language, style, etc...)**

 - **Advanced UI Components**
-  Add comprehensive, fully tested UI components to cover a wider range of application needs.
+  - Add comprehensive, fully tested UI components to cover a wider range of application needs.
+  - Support UI components as independent modules for easier customization and extensibility.

 - **Validators, Navigation, Settings, other useful solvable by pointer**
   - Minimise and keep only what is useful and start to think about the public dev API